RickBarretto/WorldCup/README.md

 ## Tooling

-This project uses virtual environment managed by Poetry, so make sure you have this installed to run this properly.
+This project is Go-based, so certify yourself you have it installed.
+You can also use devcontainers to run in a deterministic environment.